A Company of Knights are sent by the Frozen Seer into the Boreal Valley, an unfamiliar realm to the North.

 They follow the path of fallen trees until they find the massive, musclebound Lady, Wella Gall.
 She stands atop a cliff, felling trees in singular strikes.

 “Knights!”
-Wella Gall announces, “As tools of humble lumberjack they split the log and stone, this one is made to cleave the knights and castles that they own!”
+Wella Gall announces, “as tools of humble lumberjack they split the log and stone, this one is made to cleave the knights and castles that they own!”

-She strikes the earth, sending a great shockwave across the forest.
 The horses begin to panic, save the Cosmic Knight’s boneless steed.
-It absorbs the shockwaves as the Cosmic Knight stares up to the evening, twilight sky—the first few stars have started to appear—and the Cosmic Knight is gone, leaving only a glowing pebble and his cowering horse.
+It absorbs the shockwaves as the Cosmic Knight stares up to the evening, twilight sky.
+The first few stars have already started to appear.
+They shine brightest just before the Cosmic Knight disappears.

-The Fanged Knight grabs her and sinks his teeth into her throat.
-Before she succumbs to his bite and falls into a primordially-dark sleep, she offers him the axe—”Do the honourable thing,” she begs.
+Before she succumbs to his bite and falls into a deep sleep, she offers him the axe—”Do the honourable thing,” she begs him.

 The Fanged Knight takes the axe.